-(1) We are collectors and we want to collect all n kinds of coupons.
+2. Coupon collector.
+We would like to collect all n kinds of coupons.
 Coupons are sold in packages which all look the same.
 Thus when we buy an coupon, we buy one of n kinds uniformly at random.
-This is known as the coupon collector problem.

 - 1. What is the expected number of coupons we need to buy to get all kinds? - 2.
 How many coupons do we need to buy to have probability at least 1 q of collecting all kinds? - 3.
 What is the Markov chain?
 Is this similar to a random walk on some graph?